 Reports to the Housing Supervisor.

-PRIMARY DUTIES AND RESPONSIBILITIES - The following are examples of primary duties assigned to positions in this classification.
+PRIMARY DUTIES- The following are examples of primary duties assigned to positions in this classification.
 Other related duties and responsibilities may be assigned.

-1. Develop, implement, and monitor housing programs aligned with the City’s housing strategies; track and evaluate program outcomes and effectiveness.
+1. Develop, implement, and monitor housing programs aligned with the City’s housing strategies; track and evaluate program outcomes and support the ongoing compliance and tracking of affordable housing production.

 2. Collaborate with City departments, non-profits, landlords, tenants, developers, and other stakeholders to build partnerships and coordinate housing programs and services.